valdasm/dev-puzzle/README.md

 [![Build Status](https://travis-ci.org/valdasm/dev-puzzle.svg?branch=master)](https://travis-ci.org/valdasm/dev-puzzle)

-## DEV PUZZLE

-## EXECUTE
+# EXECUTE
 * PREVIEW - rake preview
 * BUILD - rake build
 * CHECK LINKS (requires page to be already running) - rake check_links

-## CONTRIBUTE
+# CONTRIBUTE
 There are two ways:
 1. Add new services and mappings - dive into db folder and modify json files
 2. Contribute to the whole page

+# WORK ITEMS

-## BACKLOG
+### BACKLOG
-[ ] Add tags page
+* Add tags page for cloud services.
+Tag cloud
-[ ] Populate services with tags, use this for a broader search; As of know people without Azure knowledge can't find correct services
+* Populate services with tags, use this for a broader search; As of know people without Azure knowledge can't find correct services
-[ ] Compare page AWS, Azure, Google
+* Compare page AWS, Azure, Google
-[ ] Rename services into cloud?
+* Rename services into cloud?
-[ ] Filter based on cloud provider
+* Filter based on cloud provider
-[ ] Rename

-## TODO
+### TODO
-[ ] Landing page (nice images, link to WHY post, example of mappings) [ ] Services analytics-jupyter; analytics-python don't have corresponding services, thus are missing in view.
+* Services analytics-jupyter; analytics-python don't have corresponding services, thus are missing in view.
-[ ] Add json data validation test; execute on travis build [ ] Description and links for all services
+* Add json data validation test; execute on travis build
+* Description and links for all services
-[ ] There should be at least one mapping for every service
+* There should be at least one mapping for every service
+* Landing page (nice images, link to WHY post, example of mappings)

+### Doing
+* Blog post Welcome To Dev Puzzle
+* Listing all services, Azure first and add corresponding AWS

-## Done
+### Done
 [x] Setup custom domain, build, deployment, HTTPS

-## Dismissed
+### Dismissed
-[ ] Change permalink for blog posts.
-REASON: Failing breadcrumbs + no actual value for a reader.
-Date is visible now.
+* Change permalink for blog posts collection: REASON: Failing breadcrumbs + no actual value for a reader.
+Date is visible now in URL.